rafaroca/assignment/otlp-log-processor-backend-go/README.md

 Your solution should take into account high throughput, both in number of messages and the number of records per message.

 ## Technology Constraints
-- Your Java program should compile using standard Oracle JDK, and be compatible with Java 21.
+- Your Go program should compile using standard Go SDK, and be compatible with Go 1.23.
 - Use any additional libraries you want and need.

 ## Notes